gardenlinux/gardenlinux/docs/tutorials/cloud/first-boot-openstack.md

 ```bash
 ssh -i ${KEY_NAME} admin@${FLOATING_IP}
 ```
 :::tip
-Garden Linux uses `admin` as the default SSH username on OpenStack, as configured by cloud-init.
+Garden Linux uses `admin` as the default SSH username on OpenStack.
+This is different on other platforms.
+Have a look at the [default usernames per platform](/how-to/installation/cloud-init#default-usernames-per-platform).
 :::

 ### Step 6: Verify the Installation